 While getting concurrent BA and BS degrees in Classical Humanities and Psychology at The Ohio State University, Mr. Hunt worked as a roadie, and ran lights and sound for the cover-band Kax (pronounced like “axe”).

 Soon after graduating, he moved to Chicago to pursue writing.
-Several of his short stories from these early days in Chicago won honors and commendations both in the US and the UK.
+Several of his short stories from these early days in Chicago won honors and commendations in both the US and the UK.

 Then in 1990, he co-founded and ran the Rudely Elegant Theater in the edgy Wicker Park neighborhood, where he co-wrote and produced the long running play Barbie: The Fantasies.